Homo Argentum: Guillermo Francella coments

 During a media tour prior to the release of Homo Argentum, Guillermo Francella spoke on the streaming channel Olga about his displeasure with films that turn their backs on the public (referring to non-commercial feature features that don't connect with viewers), saying that no one will see those films.
 His comments sparked criticism from audiences and industry professionals, such as Pablo Echarri, Moria Casán, and Juan Minujín, which intensified after the commercial release.

 Release

 The film premiered simultaneously on August 14, 2025, in Argentine, Uruguayan, and Chilean theaters, then on September 4, 2025, in Paraguayan theaters, on September 25, 2025, in Peruvian theaters, on October 16, 2025, in Ecuadorian theaters, and on November 20, 2025, in Brazilian theaters.
-It will also be screened in non-competitive section 'Grand public' of the 20th Rome Film Festival in October 2025 before its OTC release.
+It was also screened in the non-competitive section 'Grand public' of the 20th Rome Film Festival in October 2025 before its OTC release.

-It is scheduled for a release on December 19, 2025, on Disney+.
+It was released on January 16, 2026, on Disney+ via Hulu.
 A Contracorriente Films acquired distribution rights for the territory of Spain, scheduling a December 25, 2025 theatrical release.